Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 - Deactivation of file handlers that are not required (e.g. `.php` for a Java application).
 - Deactivation of insecure HTTP methods (e.g. `TRACE` and `TRACK`)
 - Web and application servers must not disclose details on the server-side software stack (e.g. version numbers).
 Related HTTP response headers such as `Server` or `X-Powered-By` are to be deactivated or filtered.
-- Vendor of product specific hardening guidelines
+- Vendor of product-specific hardening guidelines

 See [{{site.TITLE_SSDLC_SECOP_SECSCANNING}}]({{site.URL_SSDLC_SECOP_SECSCANNING}}) for requirements on verification of effective hardening.